mhjgit/OngoingPapers/README.md

 # OngoingPapers
-Contains material on ongoing articles
+Contains material on ongoing articles.
+Presently the following articles are included -Progress in Particle and Nuclear Physics
+-Focus issue of Physica Scripta